strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 data-2-my-cluster-broker-5       Bound    pvc-0c126dc5-863f-4e2a-96ae-1a4fef9d8839   100Gi      RWO            standard       63m
 ```

 It is because they are not deleted by default, and you need to remove them yourself.
-You can delete the PVC's using the following command.
+You can delete the PVCs using the following command.
 ```shell
 kubectl delete pvc data-1-my-cluster-broker-3  -n myproject
 ```

-You can remove the other PVC's in the same way.
+You can remove the other PVCs in the same way.

+#### What's missing?

+After all replicas are moved from the specified disk, it is very much possible that some new  partitions replicas gets assigned to them when a new topic is created and also the disk may still be used by Cruise Control during the rebalance, so make sure that you delete the  unrequired volumes once they are cleaned before performing new operations like rebalancing or creating topics.

 #### Additional notes

-1. This feature only works if JBOD storage is enabled and multiple disks are used else you will be prompted for not having enough volumes to move the data to.
+1. This feature only works if JBOD storage is enabled and multiple disks are used, otherwise you will be prompted for not having enough volumes to move the data to.
 2. The optimization proposal does not show the load before optimization, it only shows the load after optimization.
-3. New partition replicas might be scheduled to the disks between cleaning them up with Cruise Control and removing them which might lead to data loss again.
-4. After all replicas are moved from the specified disk, the disk may still be used by Cruise Control during rebalances and Kafka can still use it when creating topics so make sure to delete the disk manually if not required.

 ### What's next

 We hope this blog post has provided you with a clear understanding of how you can use the `KafkaRebalance` custom resource in `remove-disks` to easily move the data between the JBOD disks.
-If you encounter any issues or want to know more, refer to our documentation on [Using Cruise Control to reassign partitions on JBOD disks](https://strimzi.io/docs/operators/latest/deploying#proc-cruise-control-moving-data-str)
+If you encounter any issues or want to know more, refer to our documentation on [Using Cruise Control to reassign partitions on JBOD disks](https://strimzi.io/docs/operators/latest/deploying#proc-cruise-control-moving-data-str).